Henry Pereira Mendes: Family history and education

-Henry Pereira Mendes was born into an old Spanish & Portuguese rabbinic family.
-His father Abraham Pereira Mendes was Rabbi in Birmingham, England, as well as in Jamaica and the Touro Synagogue in Newport, Rhode Island.
+Henry Pereira Mendes was born into an old Spanish & Portuguese rabbinic family that settled in Jamaica West Indies in the early 1700's.
+His father Abraham Pereira Mendes was Rabbi in Kingston and Montego Bay, Jamaica, Birmingham, England, and the Touro Synagogue in Newport, Rhode Island.
 His grandfather David Aaron de Sola was the Rabbi at Bevis Marks Synagogue in London, and his great-grandfather Raphael Meldola was the Chief Sephardic Rabbi of London.
 In addition, his brother Frederick de Sola Mendes also served as a rabbi in New York.

 He was educated at Northwick College (rabbinics), at University College (London).
 In addition, he studied and graduated from the medical school of New York University, taking the degree of M.D.
 (1884).
 The degree of D.D. was conferred upon him by the Jewish Theological Seminary of America (1904).

 On October 15, 1890, Henry married Rosalie Rebecca Piza, daughter of Samuel and Rachel Piza of St. Thomas, Danish West Indies.

 Rabbinic career

 In 1874, Rev. Mendes became Minister of the newly formed Sephardic congregation in Manchester, England.

 In 1877, he was called to the Congregation Shearith Israel of New York where he served until 1920, retaining the title of Rabbi Emeritus.
 As his successor, Rabbi David de Sola Pool, described it: "The Rev. Jacques Judah Lyons, the venerable hazan of the congregation, was failing in health, and he passed away on August 13, when Dr. Mendes had been installed for only two and a half months.
 It was no easy task for the young preacher from abroad to fill the void created by the death of Mr. Lyons, who was bound to the congregation by almost forty years....But Dr. Mendes loyally continued the traditions....It is impossible to record the untiring affectionate personal service which Dr. Mendes at all times gave to the members of his congregation in joy and in sorrow...an inspiration to the bride and bridegroom under the canopy, and a stay of strength to those stricken by bereavement.
 He was a spiritual father to two generations in his congregation.
-However occupied or weary he might be, no call ever found him other than ready to respond.”
+However occupied or weary he might be, no call ever found him other than ready to respond."

 In addition, to synagogue duties, Rev. Mendes served as professor of homiletics at Yeshiva Isaac Elchanan from 1917 to 1920.

 After retiring in 1920, he traveled for four years through Europe and South America.
 During that time, he reconnected with his first congregation in Manchester, and assisted them with Hebrew school curricula.
 In addition, he spent some time in St. Thomas, reviving the S&P community there and leading services.